 For a list of the disk drives required for SAP ASE, see the SAP ASE Planning Guide.

 For a list of the disk drives required for SAP MaxDB, see the SAP MaxDB Planning Guide.

 For a deployment of IBM Db2 for Linux, UNIX and Windows (IBM Db2), more disk drives are required than those shown in the preceding figure.
 For a list of the required disk drives, see the IBM Db2 for SAP Planning Guide.

-For information about Microsoft SQL Server on GCP, see Windows on Compute Engine.
+For information about Microsoft SQL Server on Google Cloud, see Windows on Compute Engine.

 In upcoming sections, you learn about details and recommendations for these components.